AnOnionAi/zarena/README.md

 # Zarena
 🦀 Rust Game Collection with Reninforcement Learning gym environments.
-This library aims to serve the same purpose as OpenSpiel, except in Rust.
+This library aims to serve the same purpose as OpenSpiel, except in Rust and more moedular.
 The current games are gato, blackjack, chess & poker.
 All of these additionally support Web Assembly.
 You can play gato & chess against our Ai at https://zeti.ai/playground

 # Configurations